Med-SegLens: Latent-Level Model Diffing for Interpretable Medical Image Segmentation: Out-of-Distribution Adaptation Without Retraining

 \paragraph{Additive Latent Steering (ALS).} We inject a constant offset into selected SAE latents,

 \paragraph{Multiplicative Latent Steering (MLS).} We rescale selected latents,

 modulating feature strength without introducing new signals.

-We sweep $\alpha \in [-100,100]$.
+We sweep $\alpha \in [-100,100]$ for analysis purposes to characterize the effect of latent interventions across a wide range of steering strengths.
 We evaluate Adult$\rightarrow$Pediatric and Pediatric$\rightarrow$Adult adaptation, where performance degradation is consistently dominated by the edema class (Table~\ref{tab:general}).
 Using automated latent interpretation, we identify edema-controlling SAE latents and intervene on them at inference time.

 The optimal strategy depends on adaptation direction.
 ALS is most effective for Adult$\rightarrow$Pediatric, while MLS performs best for Pediatric$\rightarrow$Adult (\autoref{fig:domain_adapation}).
 Adult$\rightarrow$Pediatric errors are false-positive--dominated; suppressing edema latents improves Class~2 Dice from 39\% to $\sim$74\%.
 Pediatric$\rightarrow$Adult errors are false-negative--dominated; amplifying the same latents restores missing predictions, improving Dice, mean Dice, and recall.